 - Onsite Hunter-SRS conducts annual hunts to control onsite deer and wild hog populations.
 SRS determines the estimated potential dose from eating harvested deer or hog meat for every onsite hunter.
-The maximum potential dose was 17.4 mrem, or 17.4% of the 100 mrem/yr DOE dose limit. - Creek Mouth Fisherman-SRS estimated the maximum potential dose from fish consumption from bass collected at the mouth of Lower Three Runs at 0.227 mrem.
-This dose is 0.227% of the 100 mrem/yr DOE dose limit.
-SRS bases this hypothetical dose on the low probability that, during 2019, a fisherman consumed 53 pounds (lbs) of bass caught exclusively from the mouth of Lower Three Runs.
+The maximum potential dose was 10.6 mrem, or 10.6% of the 100 mrem/yr DOE dose limit. - Creek Mouth Fisherman-SRS estimated the maximum potential dose from fish consumption to be 0.531 mrem using bass collected at the mouth of Steel Creek.
+This dose is 0.531% of the 100 mrem/yr DOE dose limit.
+SRS bases this hypothetical dose on the low probability that, during 2020, a fisherman consumed 53 pounds (lbs) of bass caught exclusively from the mouth of Steel Creek.

-Release of Material Containing Residual Radioactivity-SRS did not release any real property (land or buildings) in 2019.
-SRS unconditionally released 10,325 items of personal property (such as tools) from radiological areas.
+Release of Material Containing Residual Radioactivity-SRS did not release any real property (land or buildings) in 2020.
+SRS unconditionally released 11,312 items of personal property (such as tools) from radiological areas.
 Most of these items did not leave SRS but were reused elsewhere on the Site.
-Therefore, these items required no additional radiological controls post-survey, as they met DOE Order 458.1 release criteria.
+Therefore, these items required no additional radiological controls postsurvey, as they met DOE Order 458.1 release criteria.

-Radiation Dose to Aquatic and Terrestrial Biota- SRS evaluates plant and animal doses for water and land systems using the RESRAD Biota model (version 1.8) (SRS EDAM 2017).
+Radiation Dose to Aquatic and Terrestrial Biota- SRS evaluates plant and animal doses for water and land systems using the RESidual RADioactivity (RESRAD) Biota model (version 1.8) (SRS EDAM 2017).
 This model is a graded approach for evaluating radiation doses to aquatic and terrestrial biota to comply with DOE Order 458.1.
-For 2019, all SRS water, sediment, and soil locations passed the screening and did not require further assessments.
+For 2020, all SRS water, sediment, and soil locations passed the Level 1 (using maximum measured concentrations) or Level 2 (using average measured concentrations) screenings and did not require further assessments.